cornell-covid-modeling/simpar/docs/model/population.rst

 population of group :math:`j`.
 Hence, it is `not` assumed that more social people tend to interact with more social people and vice versa.
-Similarly, while the meta-group contact matrix encodes how much contact takes place between two groups, the interaction is assumed to be well-mixed.
+Similarly, while the meta-group contact matrix encodes how much contact takes place between two meta-groups, the interaction between them is assumed to be well-mixed with respect to the groups that comprise them.
+See :py:mod:`simpar.groups.MetaGroup` and :py:mod:`simpar.groups.Population` for more details.

 .. _Pareto: https://en.wikipedia.org/wiki/Pareto_distribution